A Guide to Santa Ynez

 Just two hours up the coast from Los Angeles, it feels like a world away of endless possibilities and you can surely experience them all, with the help of a local of course!

-Get outside and experience rolling hills, wild flowers that perfume the air, and breathtaking hiking trails that can give you a glimpse into our beloved valley.
+Get outside and experience rolling hills, wild flowers that perfume the air, and breathtaking hiking trails that can give you a glimpse into our charming valley.

 Grass Mountain is a great choice for those looking for a challenge with a 4.5 mile trail.
-For those who want to take it a little easier, our General Manager John frequently hikes Refugio Ridge which gives you ocean views.
+For those who want to take it a little easier, our staff frequently hikes Refugio Ridge.
 You can take this slow and enjoy it with your family, or speed it up for a warm up before a day of wine tasting.

 California history melds with modern-day wine tasting rooms, vineyards, art galleries, and upscale shops in our picture-perfect country town.

-Los Olivos General Store offers a modern take on the old favorite neighborhood store, sourcing locally produced artisan items.
+Los Olivos General Store and our neighbors at Santa Ynez General offer contemporary takes on classic small-town neighborhood stores, sourcing locally produced artisan items.
 Clairmont Farm grows lavender and sells the oil, known for its many healing qualities.

 Plan an afternoon exploring our area by foot, bike, horse, or balloon!

-Pedego Los Olivos is bringing a fresh kind of fun to wine country with multiple destination semi-guided tours and electric bike rentals.
-Vino Vaqueros has access to the most breathtaking ranches and vineyards that you can experience by horseback with a glass of wine afterwards.
+Pedego Los Olivos is bringing a fresh kind of fun to wine country with multiple destination, semi-guided electric bike tours; rentals are also available.
+Our friends at Vino Vaqueros have access to vineyards that you can reach via horseback.

-Have some fun experiencing the area with your family and come face to face with some fury friends or learn more about the history that surrounds the valley.
+Come face to face with some furry friends or learn more about the history that surrounds the valley while exploring with your family.

 Tour the Old Mission Santa Ines, which is proud to be the guardian of a rich collection of paintings, statuary, vestments, manuscripts, and artifacts.